emrpla/emrepala/README.md

 # Hi there :wave: I am Emre

-- I’m currently learning  Flutter.
+- I’m currently learning  Selenium.
-- Ask me about anything Python,Javascript and Dart.
+- Ask me about anything Python,Javascript,Dart or Test Automation.
 - You can reach me: [Linkedin](https://www.linkedin.com/in/emrepala/) or emrpla12@gmail.com

 ---